DanialArab/Build-a-Large-Language-Model-From-Scratch/README.md

   - Creating Pytorch Data Loaders, which require us to perform padding/truncation
   - Padding/truncating the validation and test sets to match the length of the longest training sequence
   - Creating batches of data

+- Initializing a model with pretrained weights
+  -